-Accordingly, for the foregoing reasons, and those set forth by petitioner and the other amici supporting petitioner, this Court should reverse the judgment of the court below.
+For the foregoing reasons, and those set forth by petitioner and the other amici supporting petitioner, this Court should reverse the judgment of the court below.
 Respectfully submitted,

-Terence J. Pell Michael E. Rosman Center for Individual Rights 1233 20th St. NW, Suite 300 Washington, DC 20036 (202) 833-8400
+Michael E. Rosman Center for Individual Rights 1233 20th St. NW, Suite 300 Washington, DC 20036 (202) 833-8400

-Attorneys for Amicus Curiae
+Attorney for Amicus Curiae